tuosuniversity/Vellum/Output/EN/Aware But Stuck/08_Shifting_Patterns.md

 ### Article 3

-**SEO-Optimized Title:** Beyond Basic Mindfulness: A High-Level Look at the Quantum Mindfulness Framework for Lasting Change
+ Beyond Basic Mindfulness: A High-Level Look at the Quantum Mindfulness Framework for Lasting Change

 **Article Body:**